-The Governance Committee recommends the composition of the Board's committees in consultation with the Chairman of the Board, or if there is no Chairman of the Board, with the Lead Director of the Board.
+The Governance Committee annually reviews and recommends the members and Chairpersons of the Board's committees in consultation with the Chairman of the Board, or if there is no Chairman of the Board, with the Lead Director of the Board.
 Committee assignments are subject to the approval of a majority of the full Board.
 Committee assignments should reflect the expertise and interests of Board members, with the goal of ensuring that Committee members have the requisite background and expertise to participate fully on the committees on which they serve.
 There is no mandatory rotation of Board members among committees.